pli15/Getting-and-Cleaning-Data/README.md

 4. Run Code.R (Markdown)

 ## Outputs
-1. Code book (Markdown): it explains what each variable refer to
+1. Code book (Markdown): it explains what each variable refers to
+2. Tidy dataset (Submitted through Coursera): it is the final output of the project